shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise1.md

     ![](Images/newhol2.png)

 #### Task 2: Review your on-prem Hyper-V Linux Server and OSS DB.

+In this task you will review your on-premises Hyper-V Linux server and Open Source Database using Hyper-V Manager.
+Access the HOSTVMS option, select the Red Hat virtual machine, start it, connect it, and log in using the Administrator password.
+This sets the stage for migrating the server and OSS Database to Azure using Azure Migrate.

 1. Go to **Start** button in the VM, search for **Hyper-V Manager** there and select it.